Looking At Zoom Video Comms's Recent Whale Trades - Zoom Video Comms (NASDAQ:ZM)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Zoom Video Comms options trades today is 1170.62 with a total volume of 1,528.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Zoom Video Comms's whale activity within a strike price range from $70.0 to $155.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Zoom Video Comms's big money trades within a strike price range of $40.0 to $130.0 over the last 30 days.

 Zoom Video Comms Option Volume And Open Interest Over Last 30 Days